 Drip irrigation is quickly gaining popularity as a low-cost and water-saving technique.
 At its core, it is a network of perforated tubes linked to a water source.
 The water flows through the tubes and trickles out of the perforations onto the soil.
 Many versions installed on small farms are gravity-driven, with the water stored in a tank raised above the farm so the water can flow through the tubes below.

 Variations abound.
 A handful of organizations have refined and simplified the hardware to reduce costs.
 Notably, among its contingent of acclaimed designs, iDE, has developed a low-cost drip system explained in detail in this technical manual (pdf).

-Sprinklers are sometimes derided as water wasters, but like flood irrigation, if done right, they can be efficient on small farms. iDE developed an interesting pedal-powered low-pressure system that sprinkles water over the crops using a treadle pump.
+Sprinklers are sometimes derided as water wasters, but like flood irrigation, if done right, they can be efficient on small farms.
+IDE recommends sprinklers for closely spced crops such as wheat and rice in areas where water is too scarce for flooding fields.

 Modular treadle pumps